joelyancey/AlignEM/README.md

    It may take several minutes to build the pre-configured environment.
 This only must be done once.
 6. *Start here if preceding steps have already been completed*.
 In Terminal, run from AlignEM-main/ directory:

-   Activate the pre-configured environment named 'align-env':
+   Activate the pre-configured conda environment 'align-env':

    `conda activate align-env`